Talbot in Jefferson County, Tennessee — The American South (East South Central)

 Erected by Tennessee Civil War Trails.

 Location.
+36° 5.982′ N, 83° 20.964′ W. Marker is in Talbot, Tennessee, in Jefferson County.
+Marker is on Ebenezer Church Road 0.2 miles south of Valley Home Road (Tennessee Route 66), on the left when traveling south.
+The marker is located in the Ebenezer Methodist Church Cemetery.
 Touch for map.
 Marker is at or near this postal address: 1122 Ebenezer Church Road, Talbott TN 37877, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-David Crockett and Polly Finley (was approx. 2.8 miles away but has been reported missing. ); Battle of Hay's Ferry (approx. 4.3 miles away); Fighting at Dandridge (approx. 4.8 miles away); a different marker also named Fighting at Dandridge (approx. 4.8 miles away); Pine Chapel (approx. 5.8 miles away); Stokely-Van Camp, Inc. (approx. 5.8 miles away); Panther Springs (approx. 6.1 miles away); Dewitt Clinton Senter (approx. 6.6 miles away).
+Battle of Hay's Ferry (approx. 4.3 miles away); Fighting at Dandridge (approx. 4.8 miles away); a different marker also named Fighting at Dandridge (approx. 4.8 miles away); Pine Chapel (approx. 5.8 miles away); Stokely-Van Camp, Inc. (approx. 5.8 miles away); Panther Springs (approx. 6.1 miles away); Dewitt Clinton Senter (approx. 6.6 miles away); Melville Milton Murrell (approx. 6.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 20, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 905 times since then and 110 times this year.
+It was originally submitted on October 20, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 982 times since then and 38 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on October 20, 2013, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.